Jmchin/Vesper/HOWTO.md

     that is bound to a raft HTTP server.
 Valid values will depend on invocation, however, following this document will produce a valid port range of [5000, 5004].

+    The -u, -t and -m flags denote a user, topic and message respectively.
+All three must be present for a well-formatted PUT request, while any combination of the three is allowable for a GET request.